Mushroom Stuffing

 Instructions

-• Preheat the oven to 400˚F. Place the bread cubes in a 9 x 12 inch baking dish.
+• Preheat the oven to 400˚F. Place the bread cubes in a 9×13-inch baking dish.
 Bake for 20 minutes, tossing halfway through.
 Remove from the oven and set aside.

-• Meanwhile, heat butter and olive oil in a large skillet over medium heat.
-Once melted and shimmering, add the mushrooms and cook for 10 minutes until the moisture has evaporated.
+• Meanwhile, heat the butter and olive oil in a large skillet over medium heat.
+Once melted and shimmering, add the mushrooms and cook for 10 minutes, until the moisture evaporates.

-• Add the onions and celery, cooking for another 5-6 minutes until they begin to soften.
-Add garlic, sage, thyme, rosemary, soy sauce, salt, and pepper, and continue cooking another 1-2 minutes until the garlic is fragrant.
-Add the broth to deglaze the pan and remove from heat.
+• Add the onions and celery, cooking for another 5–6 minutes until they begin to soften.
+Add the garlic, sage, thyme, rosemary, soy sauce, salt, and pepper.
+Continue cooking for another 1–2 minutes until the garlic is fragrant.
+Add the broth to deglaze the pan and remove it from the heat.

-• Transfer the mushroom mixture on top of the toasted bread cubes along with the parsley,and gently toss until well combined and the liquid is absorbed.
+• Transfer the mushroom mixture on top of the toasted bread cubes along with the parsley.
+Gently toss until well combined and the liquid absorbs.

 • Bake for 30 minutes or until the top is browned well.